 My last article talks about why I left my church.
 I give several reasons but mainly I could not endure the teaching of their new pastor.
 As a follow-up, I decided to write what I experienced in my quest for a new church in that area.
-Since the pastor was fired one month after my search began I did not actually leave this church for long but I have since relocated and no longer attend there.
+Since the pastor was fired one month after my search began, I did not actually leave the church where I was a member, but I have since relocated and no longer attend there.
 Some may find what I experienced in my search for a church during this period useful.

 We lived in the Ozarks.

 Most of the churches are Baptist, Pentecostal, Church of Christ, Word of Faith, Christian, Methodist, Presbyterian and Catholic.
 In addition, there are a few non denominational churches.
 I ruled out amillennial churches from the start so that eliminated Christian, Methodist, Presbyterian and Catholic.
 I have attended amillennial churches for extended periods in the past and even was a member of a Presbyterian church for years but their position on Bible prophecy and replacement theology is a major issue of contention that I now want to avoid.

 I have attended Pentecostal and Charismatic churches as well and I know their agenda.
 The largest Pentecostal denomination takes a position on tongues (as being the only evidence of having the Holy Spirit), that is loony.
 I simply cannot be in a denomination that is so blind.
 I have also seen first hand the excesses of those said to be led by the Spirit that go on in many Pentecostal and charismatic churches.
 I do not want to be part of that can of worms again (I would go to Calvary chapels if you can really put them in the Charismatic camp, but there are none at this location).

 The Word of Faith churches are clearly heretical so there is no way that I will attend there.